jesgundy/bedrock/README.md

 - [Modernizr](http://modernizr.com)
 - [D3JS](http://d3js.org)

+### Notes

-The sass command you want to run from the root is `sass --watch scss:css`.
+- The sass command you want to run from the root is `sass --watch scss:css`.
+- Consider checking for the most recent version of the included assets